 Joe Belfiore, Microsoft’s Corporate VP for the Operating Systems Group, tweeted: “Hey all: we are working on Win10 for 512MB, including 520.
-Our ambition is to make Win10 available for these devices but features may vary.”

 It’s pretty ambitious for a mobile company to try and retrofit new, advanced software to older units with sub-par specs.

 This is why it’s fairly unsurprising that not all of the 512MB handsets will get access to all of the new Windows 10 features.